kyma-project/kyma/docs/05-technical-reference/README.md

 ---
-title: Look up all the nifty details
+title: Look Up All the Nifty Details
 ---

 So, you really want to learn the answer to life, the universe, and everything!